sirinibin/laravel-5.5-lumen-5.5-with-OAuth2/readme.md

 This API also includes a developer dashboard with the API documentation which is developed in Laravel 5.5.
 This will be useful to manage your developers access to the API documentation.

-Laravel Lumen is a stunningly fast PHP micro-framework for building web applications with expressive, elegant syntax.
-We believe development must be an enjoyable, creative experience to be truly fulfilling.
-Lumen attempts to take the pain out of development by easing common tasks used in the majority of web projects, such as routing, database abstraction, queueing, and caching.

 DEMO
 -------------------
 ```